Commentary by Rep. Robyn Vining: Human trafficking is a crisis that we can end ... so we should

 As Wisconsin state legislators, we must identify the vulnerable, and declare a zero tolerance for sexual violence.

-Rep. Vining, D-Wauwatosa. represents the 14th Assembly District, which includes parts of Brookfield, Wauwatosa, and Milwaukee.
+Robyn Vining, D-Wauwatosa, represents the 14th Assembly District, which includes parts of Brookfield, Wauwatosa, and Milwaukee.